Any business can offer good or basic customer service but what do your guests expect and how can you fulfil their expectations?

 - 68 % because of lack of service quality

 Well, if you can say …

-“We only offer quality service, none of these other factors apply and our occupancy rate is always 90% of better”
+“We only offer quality service, none of these other factors applies and our occupancy rate is always 90% or better”

 …then your business is in perfect shape and you need not read any further.